 The hardware requirements for Flow Filter are very low because the traffic information was already preaggregated by Flow Sensor.
-If Flow Filter is used only for reporting and not for software/hardware packet filtering, run it on the same server that runs the Console.
+If Flow Filter is used only for reporting and not for software/hardware packet filtering, run it on the same server with the Console.

-Flow Filter can apply filtering rules just like Packet Filter.
-The requirements for software-based and/or hardware-based traffic filtering are listed in the Packet Filter Hardware Requirements section.
+Flow Filter can apply filtering rules just the same as Packet Filter.
+The requirements for software-based and/or hardware-based traffic filtering are listed in the previous section.